Tropical cyclones in 2011: August

 August was the most active month of 2011, with 18 systems forming in the month.

 September

 September was a below-average month, with only 16 tropical cyclones forming in that month.

 October

 November

 November was inactive with only 7 tropical cyclones forming, as well as Rolf, a system that formed in the Mediterranean sea.

 December

 Global effects

+There are a total of seven tropical cyclone basins that tropical cyclones typically form in this table, data from all these basins are added.